edlai/edlai.github.io/docs/dev/softwares/index.md

 ### Visual Studio Code

-Instead of `vi`, highly recommended to use Visual Studio Code(VSC) as a firmware development tools.
-First of all, just install
-[Visual Studio Code](https://code.visualstudio.com/) as a foundation of code editor then don't forget to install its [Recommended extensions](https://code.visualstudio.com/docs/editor/extension-gallery) as following as well.
+Instead of `vi`, highly recommended to use Visual Studio Code(VSC) as a firmware development tool.
+First of all, just install [Visual Studio Code](https://code.visualstudio.com/) as a foundation of code editor then don't forget to install its [Recommended extensions](https://code.visualstudio.com/docs/editor/extension-gallery) as following as well.

 ### VSC Extensions